PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-# 45 -- Boltac Confronts the Old Duke and Torvalds
+# 45 -- Boltac Confronts the Old Duke and Torvalds -- 2952

 Weeveston Prestidigitous RampartLion Toroble the 15th stumbled onto the the stone terrace and flung himself onto a divan.
 On the other side of a low wall was the slow-moving remnants of the River Swift.
 Of course, here in the Southron lands, the name and character of the river had changed completely.
 Weeveston smiled to himself, without knowing why.
 But he didn't need a reason.
 He was still pleasantly drunk from a night of revelry that had not yet ended yet.

-On the other side of the river, the pure, clean, hopeful light a new day made it's way through the twisted streets and high Towers of the fabled Scented City of Shatnapur.
+On the other side of the river, the pure, clean, hopeful light a new day made its way through the twisted streets and high Towers of the fabled Scented City of Shatnapur.
 By the time rays of dawn reached Weeveston on the other side of the river, they had fewer illusions and far less purity.
 But the miasma of incense and highly cultivated vice rising from the city towers had tinged the light a pleasant red.

 There was the pad of a sandaled foot on the flagstones behind him.
 He turned and smiled at his wife Tryphaenae, who was a vision of beauty in the corrupted light of dawn.